-As at 30 September 2015, the Company did not hold a controlling interest in any of the Portfolio Companies in which it has invested through its investment in K2.
+As at 30 September 2016, the Company did not hold a controlling interest in any of the Portfolio Companies in which it has invested through its investment in K2.
 The estimates and assumptions applied in determining the fair value of these investments are set out in note 3.6.

-In 2014 accounting period, the Company early adopted the Amendments to IFRS 10, IFRS 12 and IAS 27 (the "Amendments") with a date of initial application of 1 April 2013.
+The Company early adopted the Amendments to IFRS 10, IFRS 12 and IAS 27 (the "Amendments") with a date of initial application of 1 April 2013.
 The Board of Directors concluded that the Company met the definition of an Investment Entity.
 As a result, the Company measures its investments in its subsidiary at fair value through profit or loss.